Basic usage

 - Custom location: Set via --prompts-dir and --roles-prefix

-- Nested directories: Supports subdirectories like roles/software/architect.txt
+- Nested directories: Supports subdirectories like roles/software/architect.md

 Use case: Discover available roles before using them with --role or inline MODEL=ROLE syntax.